stennety/mywebsite/_drafts/2017-11-26-Moving-Non-Profit-Wordpress-Site-to-Azure-(For-Free!).md

 ---
 layout: post
-title: Moving a Non-Profit Wordpress Site to Azure (For Free!)
+title: Moving a Non-Profit Wordpress Site to Free Hosting on Azure
 ---

 So let's start with the easy and fun stuff first: the **for free** part!
 Microsoft has a fantastic donation program setup for most non-profits to get $5000 per year in free Azure computing.
 It's pretty fantastic.
 If you have 501(c)3 status (or the equivalent in your country) pop over to the [Azure donation website](https://www.microsoft.com/en-us/nonprofits), double check that you meet the [eligibility requirements](https://www.microsoft.com/en-us/nonprofits/eligibility) (no political orgs, no government orgs, stuff like that) and start the application process.
 It costs you nothing to apply and even if you aren't planning to use it to host your website like I outline here, $5000 in free compute is never a liability.
 Spin up a massive GPU instance and mine bitcoin or something at the least!